postmanlabs/postman-runtime/README.md

     // Globals (a "VariableScope" from the SDK)
     globals: new sdk.VariableScope(),

-    //'Execute a folder/request using id/name or path'
+    // Execute a folder/request using id/name or path
     entrypoint: {
         //execute a folder/request using id or name
         execute: 'folderName',